St. Mary's City in St. Mary's County, Maryland — The American Northeast (Mid-Atlantic)

 The Private lodging house run by Dutch Settler Garrett Van Sweringen offered the finest lodgings in early Maryland.
 In the 1670s, he refurbished a standing building, added brick veneer and chimneys and opened a “private lodging house” that appealed to the colony's elite.
 To learn more about the fascinating history and archaeology of this unique site, continue walking along Aldermanbury Street until you reach the exhibit entrance at the orientation pavilion.

 Location.
 38° 11.11′ N, 76° 26.044′ W. Marker is in St. Mary's City, Maryland, in St. Mary's County.
-Marker can be reached from Old State House Road.
-Marker is along the walkway named Aldermanbury Street on the grounds Historic St. Mary’s City Museum of History and Archeology.
+It can be reached from Old State House Road.
+Marker is along the walkway named Aldermanbury Street on the grounds Historic St. Marys City Museum of History and Archeology.
 Touch for map.
 Marker is in this post office area: Saint Marys City MD 20686, United States of America.
 Touch for directions.

-By Allen C. Browne, January 11, 2015
+Photographed by Allen C. Browne, January 11, 2015

 6. Key: